glotzerlab/p4/doc/source/getting-started/project-goals.rst

 or constructed ad hoc, and then validated by simply evaluating whether they appear to reproduce trends in the phase behavior observed from experiments.
-Properly, these models are called `phenomenological`_, since they are designed toreproduce the *phenomena* observed in experiment.
+Properly, these models are called `phenomenological`_, since they are designed to reproduce the *phenomena* observed in experiment.

 .. _phenomenological: https://en.wikipedia.org/wiki/Phenomenological_model